 What is a First Response Time (FRT)?
 How to Calculate and How to Optimize

-Your first response time is the average time it takes for a support agent to respond to a customer.
-IT can be seconds, minutes hours or even days!
-Find out why it matters to customers and how you can use it to improve your customer service.
+First response time is a measurement of the average time it takes for customer support agents to respond to the company’s customer issues.
+It can be seconds, minutes, hours or even multiple business days!
+Find out why FRT matters to customers and how you can leverage this data to improve your customer service.

 Best-in-Class for average first response time in different channels:

 The expectations of the NOW Customer are higher than ever, thanks to the nearly impossibly high standards set by major brands like Amazon and Netflix.
-According to Simplr research, companies that deliver “exceptional” experiences have the following FRTs:
+It’s been proven time and time again that awesome FRT and great customer service equals ever growing brand loyalty.
+If you’re wondering, according to Simplr research, companies that deliver “exceptional” experiences have the following measurements:

-- Live chat – 15 seconds or less
+- Live chat FRT – 15 seconds or less

 How to calculate your first response time